 Massage therapy school class start dates are on a monthly basis.
 Both day and evening class schedules are offered.

 Is financial aid available?

 Various financing opportunities are available to students.
-These include: Pell Grants, Direct Loans, Florida Bright Futures scholarships, veterans’ benefits, outside lenders, and the Ricky Williams Scholarship.
-Additionally, Acupuncture & Massage College offers a monthly tuition payment plan.
+These include: Pell Grants, Direct Loans, Florida Bright Futures scholarships, veterans’ benefits, and outside lenders.
+Additionally, Acupuncture and Massage College offers a monthly tuition payment plan.
 Contact the Financial Assistance Department at (305) 595-9500.